kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 If you run the program and load contributors choosing `CALLBACKS` option, you'll see that nothing is shown.
 The tests that immediately return the result, however, pass.
 Why?

-Spend some time thinking of why the given code doesn't work as expected, and after that continue reading.
+Spend some time thinking of why the given code doesn't work as expected, and after that, continue reading.

 #### Task (optional)